mweidner037/fileshare-recipe-editor/README.md

-# Fileshare rich-text-demo
+# Fileshare Recipe Editor

 Collaborative rich text editor that syncs over Dropbox.

-Specifically, it autosaves its state to files in `~/Dropbox/Files/fileshare-rich-text-demo/`.
+Specifically, it autosaves its state to files in `~/Dropbox/Files/fileshare-recipe-editor/`.
 Each device writes to its own file; whenever you start the app or a file changes, the app "merges" every file's contents using [Collabs](https://collabs.readthedocs.io/en/latest/).
 As a result, there are no sync conflicts, and all devices' (or collaborators') edits are preserved.

+Talk slides featuring this app are [here](https://docs.google.com/presentation/d/13I3L76R-wwiXxgTXI2ide3zlbjiWoTWXMSU9YbQdYXU/edit?usp=sharing).

 ## Files